 - Local Storage Usage – Even with iCloud syncing, a copy of each memo remains stored on your Mac.

-If you disable iCloud syncing, all recordings remain stored only on the Mac.
 You can check your iCloud settings by navigating to:

-- System Settings (or System Preferences on older macOS versions)
+- System Settings (or System Preferences)

 - Click Apple ID